Review: About The Author – John Colapinto

 Enter About The Author, a Hitchcockian thriller about precisely that – the separation of the story and the writer.

 Cal Cunningham lives a debauched life filled with hollow love affairs, only so at some point he can write the next great American novel about it all.

 Unbeknownst to him, his quiet flatmate Stewart harbours his own dream to be a writer, and has written a novel based on stories Cal has told him, even using Cal’s title – Almost Like Suicide.

-Following a freak accident which claims Stewart’s life, Cal feels no qualms about stealing the manuscript and passing it off as his own – he is the protagonist, after all!
-It’s based on his own past, his own words are quoted.
+Following a freak accident which claims Stewart’s life, Cal feels no qualms about stealing the manuscript and passing it off as his own.
+He is the protagonist, after all!
 Never mind that Stewart’s skilled prose far exceeds anything Cal could hope to have matched.